Scalar field perturbations in Non-commutative Schwarzschild spacetime: Comparative analysis and Upper bound on non-commutativity: First scenario: Non-minimal coupling to Ricci scalar

-As shown in panel (c) by increasing the value of field's mass, the hieght of the potential barrier grows as expected since enhancing the overall energy content of the system results in stronger distortions of spacetime.
-Consequently, the QNM characteristics are modified: heavier fields tend to produce modes with higher oscillation frequencies and reduced damping, leading to longer-lived perturbations, especially at larger values of \( \mu \) \cite{Ohashi:2004wr,Konoplya:2004wg}.
-Finally, panel (d) illustrates that as the angular momentum quantum number \( \ell \) increases, the potential barrier increase due to the enhanced centrifugal term \( \ell(\ell+1)/r^2 \), which acts as a repulsive force.
-Additionally, the peak of the potential shifts inward, moving slightly away from the photon sphere located at \( r = 3M \) \cite{Synge:1966okc}.
+As shown in panel (c), increasing the field mass $\mu$ raises the height of the potential barrier, as expected, since enhancing the overall energy content of the system results in stronger distortions of spacetime.
+Consequently, the QNM characteristics are modified: heavier fields tend to produce modes with higher oscillation frequencies and reduced damping, leading to longer-lived perturbations, especially at larger values of $\mu$ \cite{Ohashi:2004wr,Konoplya:2004wg}.
+Finally, panel (d) illustrates that as the angular momentum quantum number $\ell$ increases, the potential barrier also increases due to the enhanced centrifugal term $\ell(\ell+1)/r^2$, which acts as a repulsive force.
+Additionally, the peak of the potential shifts inward, moving slightly away from the photon sphere located at $r = 3M$ \cite{Synge:1966okc}.
 These changes lead to an increase in the oscillation frequency of the QNMs and a reduction in the damping rate, resulting in more sharply defined and longer-lived modes.